NatKendall/Recursion/README.md

 # Recursion

-This is a fairly recent program I had to create for my data structures course.
 During this section we focues on using recursion with and without a helper.

 What the program does:
 - For this program the first method finds the number of upper case letter in a string returning the count.